JeffersonLab/sim-recon/programs/Analysis/hddm/README.txt

    If you do use java, you should also make sure that the java command is in your path, so that the command java is found.

+6) Check out the xstream package from the halld cvs repository and build and install it in your build area in the usual way.

+   halld> cd <directory-containing-hddm>
+   halld> cvs checkout xstream
+   halld> make install -C xstream

-6) Now if everything was installed correctly, you can build the hddm tools by going to the hddm directory you created in step 1 and doing make.
+7) Now if everything was installed correctly, you can build the hddm tools by going to the hddm directory you created in step 1 and doing make.

    halld> cd hddm
    halld> make hddm-c hddm-xml xml-hddm

-7) The tools hddm-schema, schema-hddm and xml-xml are written in perl and require Xerces-Perl from xml.apache.org to be installed if you want to use them.
+8) The tools hddm-schema, schema-hddm and xml-xml are written in perl and require Xerces-Perl from xml.apache.org to be installed if you want to use them.
 Installation instructions are found at xml.apache.org.
 By default these tools use the Xalan-j package.
 If you installed the c++